Vankata453/ZoneInternetGamesServer/README.md

 ![Preview of the Internet Games Server in action](docs/img/README_ServerPreview.png)

-A Winsock server, which aims to make the Internet Games playable by acting as a Zone games server.
+A Winsock server, which makes the Internet Games playable by acting as a Zone games server.
 It matches players in lobbies, depending on the game being played, as well as the chosen skill level.
 It can manage many matches of any of the games at the same time.